WiamSkakri/EcoTrace-HackPrinceton/README.md

 https://github.com/user-attachments/assets/3647cf5d-b88d-4682-9629-192581fa107a
-# Ecotrace
+# EcoTrace

 A comprehensive sustainability tracking and improvement platform that empowers users to monitor their environmental impact, compete with eco-warriors worldwide, and make informed decisions for a greener future.

 ## Overview

-Ecotrace combines real-time impact tracking, AI-powered recommendations, community engagement, and Knot API transaction integration to help individuals reduce their carbon footprint and adopt sustainable lifestyles.
+EcoTrace combines real-time impact tracking, AI-powered recommendations, community engagement, and Knot API transaction integration to help individuals reduce their carbon footprint and adopt sustainable lifestyles.
 Track your progress, discover eco-friendly places, and get personalized advice from our AI assistant.

 ## Features